 Moody National Hospitality Management, LLC, a Texas limited partnership, is owned by 4MCH, LLC, a Texas limited liability company.
 Mr. Moody does not have a direct ownership interest in 4MCH, LLC; however, Mr. Moody is the manager, president, secretary and treasurer of 4MCH, LLC and serves as trustee for each of the trusts that have an ownership interest in 4MCH, LLC.
-Our property manager was organized in 2012 to lease and manage real properties acquired by affiliates of our sponsor and third parties.
-Subject to the pending mergers, our property manager performs hotel management services for Moody I.
+Our property manager was organized in 2012 to lease and manage real properties acquired by Moody National affiliates and third parties.
+Currently, our property manager performs hotel management services for our affiliate, Moody National REIT I, a public, non-listed REIT also sponsored by our sponsor, which has investment objectives generally similar to ours.

-We, indirectly through our TRSs, pay our property manager a monthly hotel management fee equal to 4.0% of the monthly gross receipts from the properties managed by our property manager for services it provides in connection with operating and managing properties.
+We, indirectly through our taxable REIT subsidiaries, or TRSs, pay our property manager a monthly hotel management fee equal to 4.0% of the monthly gross receipts from the properties managed by our property manager for services it provides in connection with operating and managing properties.
 Our property manager may pay some or all of the compensation it receives from a TRS to a third-party property manager for management or leasing services.
 In the event that our TRS lessee contracts directly with a non-affiliated third-party property manager, it will pay our property manager a market-based oversight fee.
 The hotel management fees we, indirectly through our TRS lessee, pay to our property manager will include, without additional expense to us, all of our property manager's general overhead costs.
 Our TRS lessee reimburses the costs and expenses incurred by our property manager, including legal, travel and other out-of-pocket expenses that are directly related to the management of specific properties but will not reimburse personnel costs other than employees or subcontractors who are engaged in the on-site operation, maintenance or access control of the properties.

-We also, indirectly through our TRSs, pay an annual incentive fee to our property manager.
+We also, indirectly through our taxable REIT subsidiaries, pay an annual incentive fee to our property manager.
 Such annual incentive fee is equal to 15% of the amount by which the operating profit from the properties managed by our property manager for such fiscal year (or partial fiscal year) exceeds 8.5% of the total investment of such properties.
 Our property manager may pay some or all of this annual fee to third-party sub-property managers for management services.
-For purposes of this fee, "total investment" means the sum of (1) the price paid to acquire a property, including closing costs, conversion costs, and transaction costs; (2) additional invested capital; and (3) any other costs paid in connection with the acquisition of the property, whether incurred pre- or post-acquisition.
+For purposes of this fee, "total investment"

+means the sum of (1) the price paid to acquire a property, including closing costs, conversion costs, and transaction costs; (2) additional invested capital; and (3) any other costs paid in connection with the acquisition of the property, whether incurred pre- or post-acquisition.